sanderdevries/sanderdevries.github.io/_pages/about.md

 </p>

 <p align="justify">
-In my research I use causal inference techniques with administrative data to improve our understanding of the determinants of children's human capital.
+I use causal inference techniques and administrative data to improve our understanding of the determinants of children's human capital.
 </p>

 ## Upcoming workshops and conferences